-Writing is the most complex of the four language skills, of reading, speaking, comprehension and writing as writing incorporates almost all of the other three elements.
+Writing is the most complex of the four language skills which are reading, speaking, comprehension and writing.
+Writing incorporates almost all the other three elements.
 Given the reality of our highly dynamic and interconnected world, to be able to write effectively and precisely is an imperative competence that must be aimed at.
 This makes teaching writing a significant activity.

 There are two approaches to teaching writing – Product and Process.

-The product approach to writing works best when we aim to teach texts which have a fixed format, a predictable language use, organization, grammar aspects and style, for eg. Reports, blogs, newspaper articles, formal letters and emails, memos etc. Children are given samples of the text and are made to notice the content along with the above mentioned areas.
+The product approach to writing works best when we aim to teach texts which have a fixed format, predictable language use, organization, grammar aspects and style, for e.g., Reports, blogs, newspaper articles, formal letters and emails, memos etc. Children are given samples of the text and are made to notice the content along with the above-mentioned areas.
 This is called familiarization with the text.
 Through gap fills, true and false and other such controlled activities the familiarization is converted into knowledge.
-This understanding of component parts is brought together and students are taken through guided writing tasks to allow them to strengthen their grasp over the component parts in context.
-The children are offered an opportunity to weave in their individual choices in language and style within the broad framework of the instituted pattern through free writing tasks, performance in which gives the teacher an idea of a child’s level of proficiency in writing.
+This understanding of parts is brought together, and students are taken through guided writing tasks to allow them to strengthen their grasp over the parts in context.
+The children are offered an opportunity to weave in their individual choices in language and style within the broad framework of the instituted pattern through free writing tasks, performance which gives the teacher an idea of a child’s level of proficiency in writing.

-While both the approaches have their merits, the process writing approach is more potent.
-Children are able to discuss their ideas, thoughts and opinions, clarify doubts as well as improve their overall understanding of language use.
+While both approaches have their merits, the process writing approach is more potent.
+Children can discuss their ideas, thoughts and opinions, clarify doubts as well as improve their overall understanding of language use.
 Their minds are shaped in a way that they acquire writing skills for life.